shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 ---
-title : Intro to HTTP
-description : Learn the basics of HTTP and how it is important for online advertising. ms.date : 12/5/2023 ms.custom : industry-reference
+title : Industry Reference - Intro to HTTP description : Learn the basics of HTTP and how it is important for online advertising ms.date : 12/5/2023 ms.custom : industry-reference
 ---

-# Intro to HTTP
+# Industry Reference - Intro to HTTP

 Understanding the basics of how HTTP works is integral to understanding online advertising technology.
 For example, we deal with "cookie